THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Because the Seed of Abraham (Christ) has not as yet come into His inheritance, a prophet of the Christian Church of today, when he is stirring up his gift, will speak, among other things, of the setting up of Christ’s Kingdom.
 This is the burden concerning the Seed of Abraham, and it will continue thus to move the prophets until the promise made to Abraham and to his Seed has been fulfilled in detail.
 Every aspect of God’s promises always is fulfilled completely.

-So shall my word be that goeth forth out of my mouth: it shall not return unto me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it.
+So shall My word be that goes forth from My mouth; it shall not return to Me void, but it shall accomplish what please, and it shall prosper in the thing for which I sent it.
 (Isaiah 55:11)

 Balaam, a true seer, had a problem when he attempted to stir up his gift against Israel.
-Balaam summed up his problem in these words: “How shall I curse, whom God has not cursed? or how shall I defy whom the Lord has not defied?”
+Balaam summed up his problem in these words: “How shall I curse whom God has not cursed?
+Or how shall I defy whom the Lord has not defied?”

 After Balaam had done all in his power to curse Israel in order to earn his money, here is what the distinguished seer had to say: